ryzendew/AffinityOnLinux/docs/Known-issues.md

 - This is a Wine limitation and cannot be resolved until Wine improves WebView2 support

 **Note:** Do not open issues about WebView2 - this is a known limitation that cannot be fixed.

+### Login/Authentication Issues
+**Issue:** Logging into Affinity applications does not work properly.
+Authentication dialogs may fail or not function as expected.

+**Note:** This is due to Wine's limited support for web-based authentication systems.

+**Workaround:**
+- Use Affinity applications without logging in (they work fully offline)
+- If account features are needed, consider using the Windows version in a virtual machine

 ## Wine Version Issues